snaeimi/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

    :align: center
    :figclass: align-center
    :width: 600
+   :alt: Heatmaps showing validation of BRAILS predicted roof shapes using data from OpenStreetMap and StEER.
    Validation of BRAILS predicted roof shapes to roof shapes from OpenStreetMap and StEER.

 Attribute: RoofSlope